Vermont backcountry skier dies in Mt. Washington avalanche

-SARGENT'S PURCHASE — Members of New Hampshire Fish and Game’s Advanced Search and Rescue Team along with U.S. Forest Service personnel and volunteers from Mountain Rescue Services located the body of a missing backcountry skier in Ammonoosuc Ravine at approximately 6 p.m.
-Wednesday night.
+SARGENT'S PURCHASE — Members of N.H.
+Fish and Game’s Advanced Search and Rescue Team along with U.S. Forest Service personnel and volunteers from Mountain Rescue Services located the body of a missing backcountry skier in Ammonoosuc Ravine at approximately 6 p.m. last Wednesday.
 The rescue crew had been searching for the skier since early afternoon.

 The skier, who on Thursday was identified by Fish and Game as 54-year-old Ian Forgays of Lincoln, Vt., was reported missing by his friends Tuesday night after failing to return home or answer repeated calls.